VKishorereddy084/AI-Learning-Coach/README.md

   This way one can store the fine-tuned model in huggingface.

 -**RAG.ipynb**:To run this code, you need to download the llama-2-7b-chat.Q4_K_M.gguf model from Hugging Face.
-This notebook takes pdf data as input.
+This notebook takes pdf data as input(Python book).
 Provide the proper data path to load the pdf.

 #### Results